Are Two Heads the Same as One? Identifying Disparate Treatment in Fair Neural Networks: Explicit Group Awareness for Enforcing Demographic Parity

 \rot{\rotatebox} {\mathbin{\tikz [x=1.9ex,y=1.9ex,line width=.3ex] \draw (0,0) -- (1,1) (0,1) -- (1,0);}}

+\textbf{Results} Figure~\ref{fig:fairness_vs_accuracy} compares the accuracy-fairness trade-off of our approach, the regularizer approach, and~\citet{lipton2018}.
+Since the computational cost of fully training $12$ regularized models (with the same $12$ fairness parameter values as in Section~\ref{sec:implicit_awareness}) is much higher than training one model for our approach and Lipton's, we compute $20$ solutions with our grid search or Lipton's greedy search.
+All three methods offer similar accuracy for a particular level of demographic disparity.
+However, for the regularized model, it is difficult to control this trade-off or to find very fair solutions.
+In contrast, our approach and \cite{lipton2018} allow easy selection of a model with a particular demographic disparity.
+While the performance of our approach and~\cite{lipton2018} is similar, we do not require the protected attribute at test time.

+Table~\ref{tab:two_heads_comparison} reports the accuracy obtained under strict fairness constraints.
+With respect to the accuracy-fairness trade-off all methods perform comparably.
+However, if we require a substantial reduction of unfairness (second block of rows in Table~\ref{tab:two_heads_comparison}), the regularizer approach and preprocessing often fail to find a valid solution.
+In contrast,~\citet{lipton2018} and our approach always find sufficiently fair solutions due to their direct search for per-group thresholds.

-\textbf{Conclusion.} Our method has several advantages compared to standard approaches. (i) The latter requires training a new model for every fairness parameter $\lambda$, which might make tuning $\lambda$ very expensive until a desirable level of fairness is reached.
-Our approach on the other hand requires a single explicit model and the output scores of the two heads. (ii) We make the influence of the group classifier in the final decision explicit and transparent.
-Due to the simple weighted sum, we can determine the different group-wise decision thresholds.
+\textbf{Conclusion} Our method has several advantages: (i) Other approaches require training a new model for every fairness parameter $\lambda$, which might make tuning $\lambda$ very expensive until a desirable level of fairness is reached.
+Our approach only requires a single explicit model and the output scores of the two heads. (ii) Due to the simple weighted sum, we make the influence of the group classifier in the final decision explicit and transparent.
 In summary, \textbf{our approach reliably finds high accuracy solutions for a given demographic disparity} without requiring the protected attribute at test time.